Drunken Angel: Plot

 Sanada is an alcoholic doctor living in a shanty town next to an open sump.
 He treats a small-time yakuza named Matsunaga—who was injured in a gunfight with a rival syndicate—despite his dislike of organised crime.
-Sanada diagnoses Matsunaga with tuberculosis; Matsunaga initially reacts violently but the two of them are interrupted by the arrival of Sanada's nurse Miyo.
-The following day Sanada goes to a bar in the local black market, which Matsunaga controls, and attempts to persuade Matsunaga to give up drinking and smoking.
-After Matsunaga kicks Sanada out of the bar, Sanada and Miyo discuss the imminent release from prison of Matsunaga's fellow yakuza and sworn brother, Okada, Miyo's abusive ex-boyfriend.
-Sanada continues treating his other patients, one of whom, a young female student, is making progress against her tuberculosis.
+Sanada diagnoses Matsunaga with tuberculosis; Matsunaga's initially violent reaction is interrupted by the arrival of Sanada's nurse Miyo.
+The following day Sanada goes to the local black market, which Matsunaga controls.
+He finds Matsunaga at a bar and attempts to persuade him to give up drinking and smoking; Matsunaga kicks him out.
+Sanada and Miyo discuss the imminent release from prison of Matsunaga's fellow yakuza and sworn brother Okada, who is also Miyo's abusive ex-boyfriend.
+Sanada continues treating other patients, including a high school student making progress against her tuberculosis.
 After some pestering, Matsunaga agrees to listen to the doctor's advice and quit drinking.

-However, with Okada's release, Matsunaga quickly succumbs to peer pressure and slips back into vice together with his fellow yakuza.
-Angered at the betrayal of his commitment, Sanada rebukes him.
-Matsunaga finds himself gradually displaced within the yakuza syndicate, and after losing a large amount of money playing chō-han, he collapses and is taken to Sanada's clinic for the evening.
-Distressed as his lover leaves him and his illness takes a turn for the worse, Matsunaga leaves his apartment and is confronted by Sanada at the open sump.
-Sanada beseeches Matsunaga to continue his treatment, while Matsunaga has a vision of his own corpse trying to kill him.
-Okada shows up at the clinic and threatens to kill the doctor if he does not tell him where to find Miyo, and while Matsunaga stands up for the doctor and gets Okada to leave, he realises that his sworn brother cannot be trusted.
+However, with Okada's release, Matsunaga quickly succumbs to peer pressure and slips back into his old habits with his fellow yakuza.
+Angered at the betrayal of his commitment to Matsunaga's treatment, Sanada rebukes him.
+Matsunaga finds himself gradually displaced within the yakuza syndicate, and after losing a large amount of money to Okada playing chō-han, he collapses and is taken to Sanada's clinic for the evening.
+Distressed as his lover leaves him for Okada and his illness takes a turn for the worse, Matsunaga leaves his apartment and is confronted by Sanada at the sump.
+Sanada implores Matsunaga to continue his treatment, while Matsunaga has a vision of his own corpse trying to kill him.
+Okada shows up at the clinic and threatens to kill the doctor if he does not tell him where to find Miyo, but Matsunaga intervenes and persuades him to leave, realising that his sworn brother cannot be trusted.